naborlozada/Aaegypti_domestication/processing_samples/recalibration.md

 # Realignment and recalibration of BAM files:

-Command lines applied either in a single bash script and/or one-by-one to each mosquito sample.
+Each command line is applied to a single BAM file.
+These command lines can be used either in a single bash script and/or one-by-one to each mosquito sample.

 Infiles and directories.

 ```bash
 export TMPDIR=/node007/users/nabor/TMP_DIR/